Efficient Trajectory Inference in Wasserstein Space Using Consecutive Averaging: EXPERIMENTAL DETAILS

 \paragraph{Fast and Smooth (F \& S)} The original authors of \cite{chewi2021fast} proposed a general algorithm for performing interpolation using cubic splines in $\mathbb{R}^d$ after determining an ordering through successive optimal transport computations on the initially observed point clouds.
-To ensure a fair comparison, we wrote our own code to adapt their methodology to approximate B-splines in $\mathbb{R}^d$ via the Lane-Riesenfeld algorithm.
+To ensure a fair comparison, we wrote our own code to adapt their methodology to approximate B-splines in $\mathbb{R}^d$ via the Lane-Riesenfeld algorithm {and carried out comparisons with both the versions (B-splines and cubic splines) of this algorithm.
 We used the same $M$ and $R$ as WLR.
 As mentioned in \Cref{sec:datasets}, F\&S is not able to run on Converging Gaussian.

 \paragraph{Wasserstein-Fisher-Rao} The authors of \cite{clancy2022wassersteinfisherrao} proposed a method for computing splines for measures of differing masses using the notion of unbalanced optimal transport.
-We used their method for computing splines on the converging Gaussian data using all default parameters with $\eta_{\text{OT}} = 0.001$ for 200 iterations and 32 interpolating splines from the first to the last timestep.
+We used their method for computing splines on the converging Gaussian data using all default parameters with $\eta_{\text{OT}} = 0.001$ for 200 iterations and 32 interpolating splines from the first to the last time step.
 As mentioned in \Cref{sec:datasets}, we were able to run their code\footnote{\url{https://github.com/felipesua/WFR_splines}} only on this dataset.